ElementsProject/lightning/doc/MAKING-RELEASES.md

 4. Create a milestone for the *next* release on Github, and go though open issues and PRs and mark accordingly.
-5. Ask (via email) the most significant contributor who has not already named a release to name the release (use devtools/credit to find this contributor).
+5. Ask (via email) the most significant contributor who has not already named a release to name the release (use `devtools/credit --verbose v<PREVIOUS-VERSION>` to find this contributor).
    CC previous namers and team.

 ### Preparing for -rc1